 Advanced Placement.
 Through the Advanced Placement tests, Princeton recognizes college-level academic work done by students before they begin college.
 Students may use Advanced Placement credit to enroll in advanced courses or earn advanced standing.
 Advanced Placement cannot be used to make up course deficiencies, reduce the course load during a given semester, reduce the number of courses needed for graduation, or fulfill distribution or writing requirements.

 Study Abroad.
 The Study Abroad Program offers students the opportunity to study for a term or a full year in another country for Princeton credit.
-A.B. and B.S.E. students in all fields of study are eligible to study abroad as spring-term sophomores, juniors or fall-term seniors.
+A.B. and B.S.E. students in all fields of study are eligible to study abroad as sophomores (usually in the spring), juniors or fall-term seniors.
 Financial aid recipients continue to receive aid while participating in the Study Abroad Program during the academic year.

 In order to derive maximum benefit from study abroad, students are encouraged to plan ahead.
-They should visit the Office of International Programs and attend informational meetings about foreign study opportunities as early as their freshman year.
+They should discuss their interests with staff in the Office of International Programs and attend informational meetings about foreign study opportunities as early as their freshman year.
 It is especially important that students who wish to study in a non-English-speaking country develop strong language skills before going overseas.

 Many students seek summer opportunities to study abroad.
-The majority of students enroll in Princeton-sponsored intensive language programs, in seminars offered by the Princeton Institute for International and Regional Studies (PIIRS) and in field study courses offered by individual departments.
+The majority of students enroll in Princeton-sponsored intensive language programs, in seminars offered by the Princeton Institute for International and Regional Studies (PIIRS) and by academic departments, and in field study courses offered by individual departments.
 Students may also take pre-approved courses offered by other institutions for credit.

 Field Study.
 The Field Study Program allows select students to spend a term away from the University pursuing work, such as a government internship or an archaeological dig, that is closely related to academic interests.
-All field study programs have an academic component, normally several papers that demonstrate knowledge of relevant theoretical literature and analyze the field study experience.
+All field study programs have an academic component.

 Reading Period.
 A period of approximately 10 days immediately preceding final examinations in each term is set apart to give students time in which to consolidate course work or to extend reading and investigation in accordance with their interests.
 Individual faculty members may choose to continue instruction during reading period.